ntozubod/inr-1987/dev/doc/unicode_support/README.md

 ## Changes to Aload.c:

 `:readwords` will admit all octets as does Lex.c.
-Only approach 1 is currently supported.
+Only the octet approach is currently supported.

 ## New code in Aunicode.c: